moccalotto/kaosrpg/index.md

 Milestones
 ----------

-We use a tv-series analogy to describe the adventuring milestones.
+We use a TV-series analogy to describe the adventuring milestones.

 **Sessions**:
 are usually 4-hours of game play.